-One of about 30 American species or Wild vines with complete botanical name Vitis labrusca L..
-It was already described in 1753 by the Swedish naturalist Carl von Linné (1707-1778) in its new nomenclature (L. refers to him in the botanical name).
-He referred, however, to the already described in 1623 as "Vitis sylvestris virginiana" description of the Swiss botanist Caspar Bauhin (1560-1624).
+One of the approximately 30 American species or Wild vines with full botanical name Vitis labrusca L..
+It was already described in 1753 by the Swedish naturalist Carl von Linné (1707-1778) in his new nomenclature (the L. in the botanical name refers to him).
+However, he referred to the description of the Swiss botanist Caspar, which was made in 1623 as "Vitis sylvestris virginiana" Bauhin (1560-1624).
 It is the longest known American wild grape.
-Already at the beginning of the 17th century was in the United States unsuccessfully attempted by pioneers to gain edible wine from it.
+Already at the beginning of the 17th century United States unsuccessfully tried by pioneers to produce edible wine.
 It forms together with the two species Vitis mustangensis and Vitis shuttleworthii the group Labruscae.

-The vine comes to everything in the eastern US until the Mississippi and from the south Canada to Georgia deep in the southeast.
-In first descriptions, a trunk diameter of 30 centimeters was mentioned.
+The vine comes to everything in the eastern United States Mississippi and from the south Canada to Georgia deep in the southeast.
+A trunk diameter of 30 centimeters was mentioned in the first descriptions.
 It prefers sunny locations on sandy or moist clay soils.
 It is extremely sensitive to lime, which makes it problematic for European soils.
-The resistance against both mildews and frost is good, but she is a bit vulnerable to that phylloxera, That is why she is not considered as a pure species document For finishes suitable for European varieties.
-The berries or the wine have a pronounced strawberry flavor and the Foxton (foxy note) on.
-Therefore, it is called fox (Foxgrape) or strawberry vine (Strawberry Vine).
+The resistance against both mildews and frost is good, but it is somewhat susceptible to that phylloxera, Therefore it is not as a pure kind document For finishes suitable with European varieties.
+The berries or the wine have a distinctive strawberry aroma and Foxton (foxy note) on.
+That is why it is known as a fox vine (Foxgrape) or strawberry vine (Strawberry Vine).

-Even new breeds, even with a low proportion of cross, possess this more or less pronounced taste.
-Cause is the black-red Anthocyanin derivative Malvidin-3,5-diglucoside, which occurs exclusively in Vitis labrusca.
-This allows a clear identification of varieties crossed with Vitis labrusca in wine.
-This aroma, which is somewhat austere and strange to the European taste (but which is very much appreciated in Japan), makes it unsuitable for commercial wine making.
-Grape varieties with Vitis labrusca genes are therefore mainly used in the USA for the production of table grapes. sparkling wine. sweet wine. grape juice and jam used.
+Even new varieties, even with a low proportion of crosses, have this more or less pronounced taste.
+The cause is the black-red Anthocyanin derivative Malvidin-3,5-diglucoside, which occurs exclusively in Vitis labrusca.
+This enables a clear identification of varieties crossed with Vitis labrusca in the wine.
+Due to this aroma, which is somewhat strict and strange especially for the European taste (which is also very much appreciated in Japan), it is hardly suitable for commercial wine production.
+Grape varieties with Vitis labrusca genes are therefore mainly used in the USA mainly for the production of table grapes. sparkling wine. sweet wine. grape juice and jam used.

-By far the most famous Labrusca strain is Concord, from which about three-quarters of all American grape varieties in the eastern United States descend.
-Other varieties with Vitis labrusca genes are among others Agawam.
+By far the best known is the Labrusca variety Concord, from which around three quarters of all American grape varieties in the eastern United States originate.
+Other varieties with Vitis labrusca genes include Agawam.
 Alden.
 Alexander.
 Allegro.
 Armlong.
 Aurora.
 Baco Blanc.
 Beauty of Minnesota. beta.
 Black Defiance.
 Black Eagle.
 Blanc Du Bois.
 Bluebell. bolero.
 Breidecker.
 Brianna.
 Brighton. brilliant.
 Caberinta.
 Cabernet Cantor.
 Campbell Early.
 Carter.
 Catawba.
 Clinton.
 Concord.
 Conquistador.
 Cornucopia.
 Cynthiana.
 Delago.
 Delaware.
 Diana.
 Dutchess.
 Elvira.
 Florental.
 Fredonia.
 Gill Wylie.
 GR 7.
 Hartford.
 Headlight.
 Hector.
 Helios.
 Herbert.
 Himrod.
 Iona.
 Isabella.
 Ives.
 Kiliansrebe.
 Kyoho.
 La Crosse.
 Lindley.
 Louise Swenson.
 Magnolia. marquis.
 Melody.
 Monroe.
 Missouri Riesling.
 Moore's Diamond.
 Muscat Bailey A. New York Muscat.
 Niabell.
 Niagara.
 Noah.
 Ontario.
 Orlando Seedless.
 Othello.
 Pontiac.
 President. principal.
 Ravat Blanc.
-Ravat Noir.
+Ravat noir.
 Reliance.
 Ripatella.
 Romulus.
 Salem.
 Schuyler.
 Seneca.
 Sevar.
 St. Pepin.
 Steuben.
 Sunbelt.
 Veeport.
 Winchell.
 Woodruff.
 Yates.
-York-Madeira and Zilga, Further information can be found under the keywords American vines. hybrids and Vines systematics,
+York-Madeira and Zilga, Further information is available under the keywords American vines. hybrids and Vines systematics,